-Belize Beach and Belize Jungle Resorts is a refreshing and diverse destination where the people are friendly and the landscapes are breathtaking, and is one of our places to visit before it’s too late.
+Belize Beach and Jungle Resorts are refreshing and diverse destinations where the people are friendly and the landscapes are breathtaking, and is one of our places to visit before it’s too late.

 Both offer advantages.

 Particularly fortunate travelers may want to consider dividing their time between two resorts to enjoy the best of both worlds.
 As this isn’t a realistic option for everyone, it’s probably necessary to choose between the beach and the jungle.

 The attractions of staying close to a Belize beach are obvious.
 Belize is well known for the quality of its waters and sand.

 Guests can spend the day soaking up the sun or playing active water sports.
 Scuba diving is excellent in the area, with the barrier reef being the most popular attraction for viewing colorful fish.